Cornell-University-Combat-Robotics/Autonomous-25-26/sensors/README.md

 ## Software Setup

 1. Create an `IMU_Sensor` object.
-    - if you don't know what port the ESP is on, leave port as None (default) and respond to prompt in terminal when code is run
+    - If you don't know what port the ESP is on, leave port as None (default) and respond to prompt in terminal when code is run

 2. Use `sensor.get_yaw()` to retrieve the robot’s orientation.
    - Returns a value between **0° and 360°**, representing the yaw angle.